aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 Since the stages can show up in any order as the code is iterating through the resources, There are two approaches to consider too quickly stitch the api and stages together.

 *Approach #1:*
-Arbitrarily pick one of the stages and use that on all the Api
+Pick the last stage in the template that we find and use that on all the Apis
 Pros: Similar to the current approach
 Cons: The customer may not be able to view their environments in different stages.